openbmc/docs/yocto-development.md

 ### Adding a file to your image ###

-There are a lot of examples of working with bitbake out there.
-The [recipe example](http://docs.openembedded.org/usermanual/html/recipes_examples.html) from openembedded is a great one and the premise of this OpenBMC tailored section.
+There are a lot of examples of working with BitBake out there.
+The [recipe example](http://docs.openembedded.org/usermanual/html/recipes_examples.html) from OpenEmbedded is a great one and the premise of this OpenBMC tailored section.

 So you wrote some code.
-You've been scp'ing the compiled binary on to the openbmc system for a while and you know there is a better way.
+You've been scp'ing the compiled binary on to the OpenBMC system for a while and you know there is a better way.
 Have it built as part of your flash image.

 Run the devtool command to add your repo to the workspace.
 In my example I